Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 The Seymour Duncan SH-55, also called the Seth Lover model, is a definitive option, celebrated for its celestial cleans and resounding projection.
 Many players prefer them to the lower-line stock pickups and Burstbuckers on account of the additional volume and clarity.

 The SH-55 sounded great for jazz, fusion, and blues.
-We thought it would be best suited for guitarists who frequently use clean tones and mild overdrive as the harmonics ring out with a tone that’s fat but still very well-defined.
+We thought it best suited for guitarists who frequently use clean tones and mild overdrive, as the harmonics ring out with a tone that’s fat but still very well-defined.
 They gave us warmth, stellar clarity, and mids that come to life in low-gain situations.

-We found that they paired well with the all-mahogany bodies in Gibson and Epiphone models, as well as other Les Paul Style guitars with traditional mahogany construction.
-Plus, the swap was a painless and solder-free process for us – this should be the case for most LP-style guitars.
-In the bridge position, the pickup sounded bright ,with a jazzy warmth and shimmer.
-The bottom-end was full, thick, and open-sounding.
+We found they paired well with the all-mahogany bodies in Gibson and Epiphone models, as well as other Les Paul Style guitars with traditional mahogany construction.
+Plus, the swap was a painless and solder-free process for us, which should be the case for most LP-style guitars.
+In the bridge position, the pickup sounded bright, with a jazzy warmth and shimmer.
+The bottom end was full, thick, and open-sounding.

 As mentioned, the mids came to life in low-gain situations, but cutting through a cluttered or busy band mix wasn’t exactly their strongest point.
 They occasionally begin to squeal and lose their grain when pushed too far.
 These PAF-style pickups shined with a 6/4/8 (bass/mid/treble) setting with overdriven power tubes.

-Verdict: The Seymour Duncan SH-55 humbucker is best described as ‘a fat-sounding bridge pickup with a vintage touch’.
+Verdict: The Seymour Duncan SH-55 humbucker is best described as a fat-sounding bridge pickup with a vintage touch.
 Other brands have tried to replicate the SH-55, but the replicas pale in comparison.
-Seymour Duncan is privy to Seth Lover’s original design, which gives them a real leg up on the competition.
-Their incredible purity brings arpeggios to come to life and they can serve up crunchy blues (think Gary Moore) or the kind of saturated tones that you’ve no doubt heard on the biggest hard rock albums of the 80s.
+SD is privy to Seth Lover’s original design, which gives them a real leg up on the competition.
+Their incredible purity brings arpeggios to life, and they can serve up crunchy blues (think Gary Moore) or the kind of saturated tones that you’ve no doubt heard on the biggest hard-rock albums of the 80s.

 Seymour Duncan Alnico II Pro Slash APH-2 – Best Les Paul Pickup for Classic Rock

 These pickups, also used in the Les Paul Slash Signature model, are available in a variety of color options that include black, nickel, Zebra, and reverse Zebra.
-The mag wire and winding on this specific model were adjusted to emulate the tones Slash milked from his Derrig Les Paul copy back in the 80s.
+The mag wire and winding on this specific model were adjusted to emulate the tones Slash milked from his Derrig LP copy back in the ’80s.

 The end result was a tone with an unmistakable fullness in the mid-range, massive crunch, and practically infinite sustain.
-Like some of the other choices in this roundup, we found that these pickups were able to do so much more than their name implied.
-We found that they were surprisingly versatile, and did cleans as well as they did screaming overdrive.
+Like some of the other choices in this roundup, we found these pickups were able to do so much more than their name implied.
+They were surprisingly versatile and did cleans as well as they did screaming overdrive.

-Whether it was powerful riffs or tasty lead tones, the Seymour Duncan APH-2s sounded fat, and really commanded attention.
-As a neck position pickup, we thought they were sweet and warm, especially with a little light distortion or overdrive.
+Whether it was powerful riffs or tasty lead tones, the APH-2s sounded fat, and really commanded attention.
+As a neck-position pickup, we thought they were sweet and warm, especially with a little light distortion or overdrive.
 In the bridge position, they roared to life with punchy mids, distinct clarity, and shimmering highs.

 They gave us huge output and a ton of sustain with excellent note separation for chord work.
 All things considered, the pickups worked best for rock, blues, and metal.
 Unless you’re looking for massive output for heavier modern metal styles, we think you won’t be disappointed.

-Check out the chest-punching impact of APH-2 in action with a Les Paul replica in this video:
+Check out the chest-punching impact of APH-2 in action in this video:

-When it comes to upgrading your Les Paul pickups, you might find yourself wondering what the differences are between the different styles on the market.
-Keep on reading to learn how to distinguish between the different types of pickups, and which ones you think will work best for you.
+When it comes to upgrading your pickups, you might find yourself wondering what the differences are between the various styles on the market.
+Keep on reading to learn how to distinguish between the different types of pickups and how to decide which ones will work best for you.

 P90s vs. Humbuckers